 Boy from War is a coming-of-age story of a young Arab-American punk, ricocheting between a war-torn Middle East and the American Midwest in the 1980s.
 This film will use documentary interviews, memories and hallucinations to create a stylized animated narrative, navigating through trauma and eventual closure.

-Usama Alshaibi, Director of such films as Nice Bombs, Profane, and American Arab is embarking upon a new animated feature about coming of age while being tossed between cultures against a background of almost constant war.
+Usama Alshaibi, Director of such films as Nice Bombs, Profane, and American Arab is embarking upon a new animated memoir about coming of age while being tossed between cultures against a background of almost constant war.

 Animated documentary is a fairly new genre of film, but leaves a lasting impression.
 Films such as Persepolis and Waltz with Bashir have had a huge impact on audiences everywhere.